 Tomato with Okra. -Wash the okra, cut off the stem and nibs, and slice thin.
 For a quart of sliced okra, peel and slice three large tomatoes.
 Stew the tomatoes for half an hour, then add the okra, and simmer together for half an hour longer.
 Season with salt and a little cream.

 “Lots of cream used in these vintage tomato recipes – but many good chefs swear by it!
 Flour, bread and breadcrumbs could perhaps be replaced with gluten-free alternatives?”

 And just a quick note – peeling tomatoes can be time-consuming.
 Put them in a bowl first and cover with boiling water.
 Leave for a minute or two and the skins should come off easily.
 Be careful though, boiling water is hot! 🙂

 P.S.
 Grow your Own!
 This handy downloadable guide costs less than a packet of seeds and will help you get the most from your tomato plants.
-Choose from your favourite book store on the Growing Guides page
+Choose from your favourite book store on the Mini Guides page